Which of the following accounts would normally have a credit bala... | Study Prep in Pearson+

 1

-Understand the nature of account balances: In financial accounting, accounts are classified into assets, liabilities, equity, revenues, and expenses.
-Assets and expenses typically have debit balances, while liabilities, equity, and revenues usually have credit balances.
+Understand the nature of the accounts listed: Equipment, Cash, Accounts Payable, and Prepaid Expenses.
+Determine whether each account is an asset, liability, or equity account.

+Recall the normal balance rules: Asset accounts (e.g., Equipment, Cash, Prepaid Expenses) normally have a debit balance, while liability accounts (e.g., Accounts Payable) and equity accounts typically have a credit balance.

-Analyze each account type: Cash, Prepaid Expenses, and Inventory are asset accounts, which normally have debit balances.
-Accounts Payable is a liability account, which typically has a credit balance.
+Analyze each account: Equipment, Cash, and Prepaid Expenses are asset accounts, so they normally have debit balances.
+Accounts Payable is a liability account, so it normally has a credit balance.

-Recall the accounting equation: Assets = Liabilities + Equity.
-This equation helps reinforce that liabilities (like Accounts Payable) are on the credit side of the equation.

-Consider the normal balance rule: Assets increase with debits and decrease with credits, while liabilities increase with credits and decrease with debits.
-Since Accounts Payable is a liability, its normal balance is a credit.
+Review the trial balance: A trial balance lists all accounts and their balances, ensuring that total debits equal total credits.
+Accounts with normal credit balances (e.g., liabilities and equity) will appear on the credit side of the trial balance.

+Conclude that the account with a normal credit balance on the trial balance is Accounts Payable, as it is a liability account.

 Watch next